AliGriv/JoystickLibrary/README.md

 ```
 You will find the built binary within src/Debug.
 The example application can be found within sample/Debug.

-To build the C# library, open up the solution file in the csharp/ folder, and compile within Visual Studio.

 ### Linux
 The Linux build depends on libevdev-dev. pkg-config must also be present on your system as well.
-To build, run:
+To build, run the following in side the clones repo:
 ```
-cd cpp/
 mkdir build/
 cmake ..
 make